metocean/docker-aroha/README.md

 ### dumd-init-hacked does in order:

-1) First scans and run any script found in either "/etc/dumb-init-hacked/startup/" or environment variable "DUMB_INIT_STARTUP_DIR" if set.
+1) Scans and run any ".sh" or ".py" script found in either "/etc/dumb-init-hacked/startup/" or environment variable "DUMB_INIT_STARTUP_DIR" if set.
 If any script exits with a none zero, dumb-init-hacked will exit with the same code.
 If no script or directory is found, nothing is done.

 2) Executes the supplied program and parameters as a child process, any signals will be passed to this process.
 In this docker "/sbin/runsvdir", "-P", "/etc/service.